The 2026 reality: code is cheaper, failures are quieter

-Most high-performing orgs split AI responsibilities into three layers.
-First, an AI Platform group provides the paved road: model gateways, prompt management, retrieval infrastructure, feature stores, vector databases, caching, and spend management.
-Tools commonly standardized here include OpenAI/Azure OpenAI, Anthropic, Google Vertex AI, AWS Bedrock, plus observability stacks like Datadog, Honeycomb, and OpenTelemetry.
-Second, an Evaluation & Model Quality function owns test sets, golden prompts, offline/online evaluation, and regression gates—often partnering with security and legal.
-Third, Product AI pods (inside each domain squad) ship experiences using the platform and prove measurable outcomes.
+Most effective orgs split responsibility into three layers.
+First, an AI Platform team runs the paved road: model gateways, prompt/version management, retrieval infrastructure, feature stores where relevant, vector search, caching, spend controls, and shared SDKs.
+Second, an Evaluation & Model Quality function owns test sets, offline/online evaluation, regression gates, and the mechanics of “don’t ship without evidence.”
+Third, Product AI pods live inside domain teams and ship workflows using the platform, tied to outcomes the business cares about.

-Table 1: Benchmark comparison of common 2026 AI platform building blocks and the trade-offs CTOs use to standardize
+Table 1: Common 2026 AI platform building blocks and the standardization trade-offs CTOs actually debate

 | Layer | Typical 2026 choices | Best for | Trade-off to manage |